ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ```
 Note that:

 - The `ALTER ...
 FETCH PARTITION` query isn't replicated.
-It places the partition to the 'detached' directory only on the local server.
+It places the partition to the `detached` directory only on the local server.
 - The `ALTER TABLE ...
 ATTACH` query is replicated.
 It adds the data to all replicas.
-The data is added to one of the replicas from the 'detached' directory, and to the others - from neighboring replicas.
+The data is added to one of the replicas from the `detached` directory, and to the others - from neighboring replicas.

 Before downloading, the system checks if the partition exists and the table structure matches.
 The most appropriate replica is selected automatically from the healthy replicas.